 - Assume that "no" means NO. If you are right you have not offended your partner.
 If you are not, your partner can initiate more sexual contact.

 - Listen Carefully.
-Take the time to hear what your date is saying.
+Take the time to hear what your partner is saying.
 Be sensitive to that person's feelings.
-If you feel your date is not being direct or is giving you a "mixed message", ask for a clarification.
+If you feel your partner is not being direct or is giving you a "mixed message", ask for a clarification.

 - Don't feel as if you always have to initiate sexual activity.
 Don't initiate if you don't want to.
 You don't have to prove your sexuality.

-- If you have to pressure your date or get your date intoxicated to do it, don't do it.
+- If you have to pressure your partner or get your partner intoxicated to do it, don't do it.
 Submission is not consent.
 Consent is active not passive.
 Any sexual contact without consent is against the law in Wisconsin.

 - Do not exploit or sexually harass others with humor, threats or embarrassing comments.